durellwilson/RemedyApp/README.md

 # HerbaList

-HerbaList is a final project developed during the Grand Circus Full Stack JavaScript Bootcamp (January 2025), designed to help users discover and share traditional herbal remedies.
+HerbaList is a final project developed during the Grand Circus Full Stack JavaScript Bootcamp (January-February 2025), designed to help users discover and share traditional herbal remedies.
 Built with the MERN stack, this application demonstrates proficiency in modern web development practices while providing a practical solution for accessing herbal remedy information.

 ## Features